Senegal

 The first stamps of Senegal were issued in 1887.

-Before that general issues for the French Colonies were used.
+Before that general issues of the French Colonies were used.

 Stamps for the Republic of Senegal were first issued in 1960.